-Hairstyles and colors must not be extreme and must be representative of the conservative Christian environment we seek to maintain at all times.
-Hair must be neat and kept out of the student's face, but may be no shorter than a #1 cut.
-Hair for young men must not extend below the middle of the ear, below the eyebrow, or over the top of the shirt collar.
-Hair may not extend out more than 4 inches.
+• Hair may be no shorter than a #1 cut.
+Hair must not extend below the middle of the ear, below the eyebrow or over the top of the shirt collar.
+Hair may not extend out more than 4 inches from the head.
 Sideburns must be no lower than the bottom of the ear.
 Hair tinting, bleaching or tipping is not permitted.
+Boys may not put their hair in a ponytail or bun.